swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 /// Concurrently chop the vegetables. func chopVegetables() async throws -> [Vegetable] {
-  // Create a task group where each child task produces a Vegetable. try await withTaskGroup(of: Vegetable.self) { group in
+  // Create a task group where each child task produces a Vegetable. try await withThrowingTaskGroup(of: Vegetable.self) { group in
     var rawVeggies: [Vegetable] = gatherRawVeggies()
     var choppedVeggies: [Vegetable] = []